|

 the shops and looking at the street life is full of contrasts and curiosities.

-Besides of the geography of the city, Quito has what looks to be very
+Because of the geography of the city, in Quito, there is very

 basic housing with million dollar views.

-Even without expending so much energy the streets of Quito can keep
+Even without expending much energy the streets of Quito can keep

 you amused.
 One of the prime menu items is Quito is a wide